Alweezy/text-editors/stakeholders_detailed.md

 ### Technical Team Lead
 * __Njira Percila__: Based in Nairobi, Kenya.
->A long  time contributor to the Balrog pro- ject among many other projects in Mozilla
+>A long  time contributor to the Balrog project among many other projects in Mozilla

 ### Andela Developers in Balrog team